chow12327/instructor-embedding/README.md

 Please refer to ***Error_Analysis.ipynb*** to run analysis on sentences logged during evaluation.
 All sentences logged during evaluation have a non matching predicted label from the test corpus.
 The sentences will need to be manually provided in sentence_a to evaluate.
 You can use sentence_b as is.
 This contains one sentence per label to run pair classification with sentences in sentence_a array.

+Sample Slurm scipts for training and evaluation are available in Slurm directory.

 Use our trained models from hugging face as follows:

 from sklearn.metrics.pairwise import cosine_similarity